๐Ÿ“บMass Media and Society

 Books

-Compare: Newspapers vs. Magazines—both are print media, but newspapers prioritize timeliness and broad coverage while magazines emphasize depth and audience specificity.
+Compare: Newspapers vs. Magazines: both are print media, but newspapers prioritize timeliness and broad coverage while magazines emphasize depth and audience specificity.
 This distinction matters for understanding how different publications serve different democratic functions.

 Digital and Interactive Media: The Participation Shift

 Digital media fundamentally altered the communication model from one-to-many to many-to-many.
 Interactivity, user-generated content, and algorithmic curation distinguish digital platforms from traditional mass media.
+This shift is at the center of nearly every contemporary media debate, from misinformation to platform regulation.

 Internet